Life between the Journeys

 Some begin at the kitchen table.

-While quietly sorting through one’s thoughts.
+While quietly making sense of one’s thoughts.

 Life in between is not a waiting room between two journeys.